 Paul Bergrin testified, at the ethics hearing, that he specializes in criminal litigation and appeals.
-He was retained by Edward's family to take over the case because he past.
-With the assistance represented Edward in the respondent's office, Bergrin was able to get Edward's appeal reinstated, whereupon he filed the appellate brief.
+He was retained by Edward's family to take over the case because he had the assistance Edward in the past.
+With of represented respondent's office, Bergrin was able to get Edward's appeal reinstated, whereupon he filed the appellate brief.
 Edward's ultimately affirmed.
-Bergrin stated conviction was respondent's inaction did not contribute to the outcome of the case.
+Bergrin stated conviction was that respondent's inaction did not contribute to the outcome of the case.
 He added that respondent "went well beyond the call of duty" in helping him prepare the case.
 Respondent spent fifty to seventy-five hours reviewing transcripts and conducting research.